-L'Abbe da Ponte listed in the 1788 tax records
+L'Abbe da Ponte listed in the 1788 tax register

 Unfortunately the bishopric's general ledger preserved in Vienna's Diözesanarchiv does not list the individual tenants and only gives a general summary of the house's annual rental yield (amounting to 3,431 fl in 1788/89).
 The name "Holy Ghost House" originated from a hospital foundation of the Order of the Holy Ghost which was established in Vienna on 27 May 1211 by Duke Leopold VI and his personal physician.
-The Holy Ghost hospital itself, which was located on the Wieden, ran into hard times and was eventually destroyed by the Turks in 1529 during the Siege of Vienna.
-The last head of the Viennese branch of the Holy Ghost foundation, Dr. Jacob Nagl went to great efforts to at least preserve the two houses in the city at the corner of Tiefer Graben and Heidenschuß for the foundation.
+The Holy Ghost Hospital proper, which was located on the Wieden, ran into hard times and was eventually destroyed by the Turks in 1529 during the Siege of Vienna.
+The last head of the Viennese branch of the Holy Ghost foundation, Dr. Jacob Nagl, went to great efforts to at least preserve the two houses in the city at the corner of Tiefer Graben and Heidenschuß for the foundation.
 For financial reasons the foundation had to be disbanded eventually and in 1579 the two houses were taken over by the bishop Johann Caspar Neubeck for the bishopric of Vienna.
-The two old small houses were torn down in 1639 and (for reasons of maximization of rental yield) replaced with one six-storeyed house whose broadsides faced the Heidenschuß and the Tiefer Graben.
+The two old small houses were torn down in 1639 and, for reasons of maximization of rental yield, replaced with one six-storeyed house whose broadsides faced the Heidenschuß and the Tiefer Graben.
 The entrance of the house was located on the southwest side and was decorated with a huge stone coat of arms of the house's builder Philipp Friedrich Count Breuner, similar to the one that today is on display near the main altar of St. Stephen's Cathedral.

-The area between Hof and Freyung in 1778 with the tall "Holy Ghost House" at the center
+The area between Hof and Freyung on Huber's 1778 Vogelschauplan with the tall "Holy Ghost House" in the center

 The "Holy Ghost House" seen from the Tiefer Graben.
-The entrance was located on the other side.
-In the foreground is a so-called Fleischbank, a cold storage house for meat.
+The entrance was located on the other side towards the Heidenschuß.
+In the foreground is a so-called Fleischbank, a cold storage house for meat (anonymous watercolor).

 An especially nice view of the house appears on Bernardo Bellotto's painting Die Freyung in Wien.